 The Fellow is normally expected to be in residence at the University for a maximum of five months, half of which should be during the teaching periods.

 Performance artists, and others for whom professional practice precludes long-term continuous residency, should demonstrate how shorter or intermittent residency periods could achieve the purpose of the Fellowship.

-In-kind support or other assistance may be available from the University for the public programs in which the Fellow is involved: e.g. performances, exhibitions, seminars, public meetings, or workshops.
-Depending upon the financial requirements of the selected Fellow, a second Fellowship, possibly for a reduced tenure period, may be awarded.
+In-kind support or other assistance may be available from the University for the public programs in which the Fellow is involved: e.g., performances, exhibitions, seminars, public meetings, or workshops.
+Depending upon the financial requirements of the selected Fellow, a second Fellowship, for a reduced tenure period, may be awarded.

 The Advisory Committee

-The H. C. Coombs Creative Arts Indigenous Fellowship is administered by the Research School of Humanities & the Arts (RSHA) and a H. C. Coombs Creative Arts Advisory Committee.
-This Committee is chaired by the Director RSHA with representatives from the School of Literature, Languages and Linguistics, the School of Art and Design , and the School of Music.
-Two independent experts may also be included.
+The H. C. Coombs Creative Arts Indigenous Fellowship is administered by the Research School of Humanities & the Arts (RSHA) and managed by the RSHA Executive Committee.
+This Committee is chaired by the Director RSHA.
+Two independent experts may also be consulted.

-1. The Committee actively consults widely with University colleagues seeking their interest to nominate appropriate artists for the Fellowship.
-The nomination will reflect the proposed areas relevance to the cycle.
+1. The Committee actively consults widely with university colleagues seeking their interest to nominate appropriate fellows for the Fellowship.
+The nomination will reflect the proposed areas relevance to the three-year cycle.